FrankBijnen/ExifToolGui/Docs/ReadMe for Users.txt

 - Created an installer.
 Recommended if you dont use ExifToolGui as a portable program.
 - Added version checks for ExifTool and ExifToolGui.
 See Help/Check Versions.
 - The About form was moved to Help/About
 - Translations available, when installed via the installer.
-The language will be selected according to your WIndows settings.
+The language will be selected according to your Windows settings.
   Or use the commandline parm /Lang=xxx (NLD, DEU, FRA, ITA, PTB, ESP ENU) to force a specific language.
 - Style fixes for darkmode styles.
 The selected file(s), folder are now clearly visible.
 - Added support for ExifTool -geolocate and -api geolocation.
   For better compatibility with the new ExifTool features the location found is stored differently.
 For more details see: Readme GeoCoding.txt
 - Added the option to specify a custom ExifTool Config

 Frank